Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 - We perform windowing on the Pirna sequence, the window length is 23, and the actual length after windowing is -23+1 sequences.
 Note that the same zero-padding processing for lengths less than 23.

-### (2) Rredict the associativity level for each window
+### (2) Predict the degree of affinity for each window

 - Then perform one-hot encoding on these sequences with lengths of 23 and add the previous model to predict, and obtain the binding degree of each window, [a, b, c]

 ### (3) Calculate the binding affinity of the whole sequence

-- For each window, we compute the associativity expectation based on the probability distribution properties:
+- For each window, we compute the affinity expectation based on the probability distribution properties:
-    - According to the boundary conditions, we should ensure that when the probability distribution is [0.5, 0.5, 0], the normalized associativity should be 0.6, when [0, 0.5, 0.5], the normalized associativity should be 0.4, [0 ,1,0] is 0.7, so it can be determined that the median value greater than 0.6 is 0.7, the median value in the middle is 0.5, and the median value is less than 0.3, so the theoretical expectation of the normalized degree of association after piecewise normalization is obtained: e = 0.7×a + 0.5×b + 0.3×c
+    - According to the boundary conditions, we should ensure that when the probability distribution is [0.5, 0.5, 0], the normalized affinityy should be 0.6, when [0, 0.5, 0.5], the normalized aaffinity should be 0.4, [0 ,1,0] is 0.7, so it can be determined that the median value greater than 0.6 is 0.7, the median value in the middle is 0.5, and the median value is less than 0.3, so the theoretical expectation of the normalized degree of association after piecewise normalization is obtained: e = 0.7×a + 0.5×b + 0.3×c

     - The expected maximum value is 0.7 and the minimum value is 0.3, and we want to expand it to 0 to 1
     - If the expectation keeps the original value p=e between 0.4 and 0.6, if it is greater than 0.6, the range of 0.6-0.7 needs to be expanded to between 0.6-1